dhilon/PerceptionAI/README.md

 - If you prefer one-shot uploads instead of streaming, send `{ "type": "upload", audio_b64 }` where `audio_b64` is your PCM16 audio as Base64; the server will replace the buffer and finalize right away.
 - In REST mode, the server accumulates or replaces bytes internally and converts to `.wav` on finalize.

+## 🎚️ Emotion Metrics: Valence & Arousal

+We score emotion along two continuous dimensions plus a discrete label:

+- Valence (-1.00 to 1.00): how positive vs. negative the tone is.
+  - 0.00 ≈ very negative; 1.00 ≈ very positive.
+  - Fused as: `valence = 0.65 * text_valence + 0.35 * audio_valence`, where `text_valence = (polarity + 1) / 2` and `audio_valence` comes from prosody.

+- Arousal (0.00 to 1.00): how activated/energetic the delivery is.
+  - 0.00 ≈ very calm; 1.00 ≈ very intense/energized.
+  - Fused as: `arousal = 0.5 * text_arousal + 0.5 * audio_arousal`.

+- Label: selected from the 24-label taxonomy (Happy, Sad, Angry, …) plus the graph displayed below to fit the fused valence/arousal quadrant and text cues.

+Display
+- Values are shown to two decimals (e.g., `arousal: 0.72`, `valence: 0.41`).
+- Labels may include intensity (e.g., “Very Angry”, “Slightly Calm”) based on polarity magnitude.

 🔍 Architecture Diagram
          ┌────────────────────────────┐
          │  React + Vite Frontend     │